Seattle Mayor Jenny Durkan is extending the city’s COVID-19 eviction moratorium through September

 Seattle Mayor Jenny Durkan is once again extending the city’s COVID-19 moratorium on evictions, this time through Sept.
 30, her office said Friday.

+Durkan’s office didn’t immediately issue a detailed statement but said more information would be released shortly.

+Residential landlords groups criticized the move, while tenant advocates hailed the decision.
+An estimated 86,500 people, or about 10% of renters, are behind on their rent across the Seattle metro area, which includes Tacoma and Bellevue, according to a recent survey by the U.S. Census Bureau.

-Initially established in March 2020, the moratorium is an attempt by the city to stave off evictions of people who lost jobs because of the pandemic and fell behind on their rent payments.
+Initially established in March 2020, Seattle’s moratorium is an attempt by the city to stave off evictions of people who lost jobs because of the pandemic and fell behind on their rent payments.
 This is the fifth extension Durkan has ordered.

-Seattle’s moratorium applies to residential, nonprofit and small-business tenants, with small businesses defined as those with 50 or fewer employees.
+The moratorium applies to residential, nonprofit and small-business tenants, with small businesses defined as those with 50 or fewer employees.
 Most evictions are prohibited for those tenants, including evictions for nonpayment of rent, though tenants remain legally obligated to pay rent and can accumulate debt.

 Seattle is requiring landlords to offer payment plans and has banned late charges and interest.
 Evictions can be sought in dangerous situations.